 We have identified the EN1822 standard.
 It defines the efficiency of particle filters by counting the filtered particles.

-- EPA/HEPA – High Efficiency Filters
+- EPA/HEPA – High-Efficiency Filters

 - ULPA – Low Penetration Filters

-When it comes to protection, it is common to consider the worst-case scenario.
+Regarding protection, it is common to consider the worst-case scenario.

 In the EN1822 standard, a filter is defined for the highest penetration particle size efficiency (MPPS), meaning the particle that will best pass through the filter.
 And it’s not necessarily the smallest one.